It’s God’s salvation! This topic includes the fundamentals about salvation and the gift of eternal life.

 Titus 3:3-7 For we ourselves were once foolish, disobedient, led astray, slaves to various passions and pleasures, passing our days in malice and envy, hated by others and hating one another.
 4 But when the goodness and loving kindness of God our Savior appeared, 5 he saved us, not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, 6 whom he poured out on us richly through Jesus Christ our Savior, 7 so that being justified by his grace we might become heirs according to the hope of eternal life.

-These passages from the Church letters are written to those who are believers in the Lord Jesus as their Savior; it is written to those of us now looking back on what God has done for us!
+It’s worth noting that these passages from the Church letters are NOT written to unbelievers who are still unsaved… but they’re written TO BELIEVERS in the Lord Jesus who are now looking back on what God has done for us!

-And how do we receive His grace, or His favor or gift? – The Bible says it’s through this thing called “faith”.
+And how do we receive His grace, or His favor? – The Bible says it’s through this thing called “faith”, and not to our own credit.

 John 1:12 But as many as received Him, to them He gave the right to become children of God, even to those who believe in His name,